What you should be told about a clinical trial

 Full information about a trial should all be included in the patient information sheet (PIS), which may be called a patient information leaflet (PIL).
 The research team will give you a copy of the PIS to take home and read in your own time.

-You can refer back to the patient information sheet when you are deciding whether to take part in the trial or not.
+You can refer back to the PIS when you are deciding whether to take part in the trial or not.
 You can also discuss it with your friends, family, GP, specialist or nurse.

 Giving your consent